DreymaR/BigBagKbdTrixPKL/PKL_eD/README.md

 TODO:
 -----

+* Underlying layout
+	- Specify in layout_eD.ini a file that's the basis (layout section only?).
+	- Now, the layout.ini only has to specify any changes from that.
+	- This makes locale variants etc really easy!

+* Add to unmapped dead key functionality
+	- Specify release for unmapped sequences.
+Today's practice of leaving an accent then the next character is often bad.
+	- That way, one could for instance use the Vietnamese Telex method with aou dead keys (aw ow uw make â ô ư) etc.
+	- One catch would be that the dead key wouldn't release until next key press, but that may be acceptable.
+	- Specify, e.g., the entry for 1 similar to today's 0 entry.
+U+0000–U+001F are just <control> chars.
+	- That'd be backwards compatible with existing PKL tables, and one can choose behavior.

 * Alternative mapping format, like TMK or my own KLD?
 But keep backwards compatibility.
     - Overmuch for layouts?!
 Besides, there are conversion tools like the one by Aldo Gunsing.
     - Neat idea for scancode and virtual key remapping!
 Make it possible to leave entries open.